edustor/core/README.md

 ## Cool!
 I wanna try it!

 Right now Edustor is still on early-alpha stage, so there is no public beta available.
-But anyway we are interested in alpha testers so feel free to contact us.
+But we are interested in alpha testers anyway, so feel free to contact us.

 If you're also familiar with Kotlin/Java and Spring Boot you can join our team and support development.